-Deficient protein GM-CSF production found to impair gut's immune toleranceMarch 13th, 2014 in Medical research /
+Deficient protein GM-CSF production found to impair gut's immune toleranceMarch 13, 2014 in Medicine & Health / Medical research

 The protein GM-CSF plays a critical role in maintaining immune tolerance in the gut, with defects in the protein increasing the susceptibility to inflammatory bowel diseases (IBD), according to a new mouse study by a team of researchers from the Icahn School of Medicine at Mount Sinai.
 IBD is a severe intestinal disease characterized by chronic intestinal inflammation that results from a dysregulated immune response to microbes and food antigens.
 Writing in the peer reviewed journal Science published online March 13, 2014, the research team writes that this advances our understanding of how commensal microbes can regulate intestinal immunity and should pave the wave for identifying new drug targets.